 Watering process – Flood/Flush Irrigation

-My suggestion: offer your Nepenthes anywhere from 3—15% sun and if you can target the upper limit for best growth.
+My suggestion: offer your Nepenthes anywhere from 3—15% sun and it’s often better if you can target the upper limit for highland species.
 If you want a large pitcher to leaf ratio, try to push your light to 20-25% sun equivalent, but beware that some lower light species may not tolerate this.
-If you see a significant amount of color change (chlorosis, yellow or red discoloration) it can be a sign of stress in reaction to strong light.
+If you see a significant amount of color change (chlorosis, yellow or red-purple discoloration) it can be a sign of stress in reaction to excessive light levels.
 Consider dropping the intensity a bit or at least compensate by fertilizing/feeding regularly.
-A bit of coloration is okay, a lot (especially yellow) could indicate photosynthetic toxicity.
+A bit of coloration is okay (often desired), a lot (especially yellow) could indicate photosynthetic toxicity or nutrient deficiency.

-Others recommend: If you don’t have a light meter, the topic of light evaluation can be a challenging topic.
-It’s abstract and when I say “bright light”, your interpretation of that may be very different from what I mean.
+What others recommend: If you don’t have a light meter, the topic of light evaluation can be a challenging topic.
+It’s abstract and when someone says “bright light”, your interpretation of that may be very different from what was intended.
 When I asked people online what light intensity they grew their Nepenthes at, the general gist was “very bright” and up to about 400–500 PAR/ppfd.
 In other words, “18–22% filtered direct sun”—that is shockingly bright.
 No other indoor plants I grow get that much light, so it seems a little too strong to me.
 Carnivero has some good resources on light including recommended range (40–450ppfd), and a comparison of photomorphogenic changes based on light intensity—really interesting stuff.
 Nepenthes Diary reports best growth between 100–200PAR, and I think that’s a good happy medium target for fast growth and good size pitchers.

 Light in my setup: is brighter than “ambient room light” but it’s certainly not 18% sun either.
 I have 3 LED grow lights above a 3-foot tall terrarium—there’s over 2 feet of distance from the canopy of the plants and the lights.
 That’s a total of 120W being used for grow lights.
 At the lowest level (where most of the smaller plants are), the light measures 90 PPFD/PAR or about 4.0% sunlight.
 As my plants start to vine and close the distance to the lights, the intensity will get stronger which should be good for encouraging flower production (though that may shade lower plants and I’ll have to adjust my setup).